Hands on: Fitbit Inspire HR review

 Fitbit Inspire HR release date and price

-We don’t currently have an exact release date for the Fitbit Inspire HR, and instead the company has said it’ll be landing in mid-March this year in the US and UK.
-It'll also be coming to Australia.
+We don’t currently have an exact release date for the Fitbit Inspire HR, instead the company has said it will be landing in mid-March this year in the US and UK.
+It will also be coming to Australia.

 Design and display

-This is one of the slimmest and therefore sleekest looking fitness trackers you can buy right now.
-It’s by far one of the most attractive trackers Fitbit has made, and it's notably lighter and thinner than the Fitbit Charge 3.
+This is one of the narrowest and therefore sleekest-looking fitness trackers you can buy right now - though its quite thick.
+Still, it’s by far one of the most attractive trackers Fitbit has made, and it's notably lighter and thinner than the Fitbit Charge 3.

 This replaces the Fitbit Alta HR and Fitbit Flex 2 in the company’s line-up of trackers, and it feels like an amalgamation of those two with a few refinements to ensure it's a smoother product.